-A dataset of nowcasts and forecasts for GDP, government consumption and private consumption can then be compiled from Budget documents (also referred to as the Budget books) from the 1989 Budget onwards.
-In our view, they constitute an improvement on using a source such as the OECD Economic Outlook which has been used, for example, by Cimadomo (2012) in his cross-country assessment of ex-ante fiscal policy.
+5 There were two 2009 Budgets, with the first being presented to parliament on 14 October 2008 and a supplementary Budget occurring on 7 April 2009.
+The latter includes growth rate projections for GDP, government consumption and private consumption for 2009, which we use here.
+The supplementary Budget using a source such as the OECD Economic Outlook which has been used, for example, by Cimadomo (2012) in his cross-country assessment of ex-ante fiscal policy.
 While the OECD publication can facilitate a panel study by providing a consistent definition of, and common source for, variables across countries, the sequencing of OECD forecasts is not necessarily in line with domestic budgets.
 The forecasts in the Budget books present the Irish government's perception of the economic outlook on which its spending and taxation decisions are made (while taking account of the effect of those measures on output).

 Ex-post data for GDP, government consumption, and private consumption growth rates are taken from the EU AMECO database.
 We use a data sample from 1989 to 2013 in estimating the regression equations below.
 The initial year is dictated by ex-ante fiscal and macroeconomic data being included in the Budget documentation for the first time in the 1989 Budget.
 While ex-post data for 2014 and 2015 are available, those data are excluded from the analysis for two reasons.
 First, ex-post data, particularly for output growth, will only become final with a lag, so it seems appropriate to exclude the most recent estimates.
-Secondly, the GDP outturn for Ireland in 2015 is a distorted measure of output.
-It should also be acknowledged that part of the difference between ex-ante and ex-post growth rates may be due to methodological changes and improvements in data sources over time.
+Secondly, the GDP outturn for Ireland in 2015 is a distorted measure of output.6 It should also be acknowledged that part of the difference between ex-ante and ex-post growth rates may be due to methodological changes and improvements in data sources over time.
 Such effects may be stronger the further back in time one goes.